jelaniwoods-appdev/jelaniwoods-appdev.github.io/_posts/2022-09-01-ruby-breakpoints.md

 tags: ruby debug
 ---

-# Adding "breakpoints" to help you debug a Ruby program

 Sometimes when you are debugging a Ruby script, you want to do *more* than just print variables to debug.
 It'd be nice to pause the program at a particular moment and actually interact with all the variables that have been defined up until that point.
 Turns out, you can do this by adding breakpoints to your script.

 > a breakpoint is an intentional stopping or pausing place in a program, put in place for debugging purposes.